Estimating the limiting shape of bivariate scaled sample clouds: with additional benefits of self-consistent inference for existing extremal dependence properties: Discussion

-The aim of this paper was to develop a new inferential technique for bivariate extremes, allowing for self-consistent estimation for a range of extremal dependence features.
-This was motivated by recent theoretical developments by \cite{Nolde2014} and \cite{Nolde2021}, who showed that these features can all be linked to the asymptotic shape of a suitably-scaled sample cloud.
-We have demonstrated that our approach provides competitive results compared to currently available estimation techniques.
-As well as this, our method provides additional information not in existing measures, and comes with a number of desirable features that the existing methods do not; we highlight these here.
+The aim of this paper was to develop a new inferential technique for bivariate extremes, providing estimation for a limit set and, as a by-product, yielding self-consistent estimation across a range of extremal dependence features.
+This was motivated by theoretical developments from \cite{Nolde2014} and \cite{Nolde2021}, who showed that these features can all be linked to the asymptotic shape of a suitably-scaled sample cloud.
+We have demonstrated that our approach provides estimators which, when considered marginally, are competitive compared to currently available techniques, and provide particularly good improvement for the important case of asymptotic dependence.
+But critically, in terms of self-consistency, our results are highly superior, as highlighted in Section~\ref{subsec:properties}, and our method provides additional information about joint extreme events which is not captured by any existing extremal dependence measure, as most clearly illustrated in the discussion of Figure~\ref{fig:mixtureExamples} in Section~\ref{subsec:issues}.

-The main advantage of our approach over estimating each of the extremal dependence features separately, is that we achieve self-consistency in our estimates.
-One way to think about this is in terms of whether the parameter estimates indicate asymptotic dependence or asymptotic independence, since separate estimation could lead to contradictions here.
-Consider the case of asymptotic dependence, where we know that we must have $\eta=1$ \emph{and} $\alpha_1=\alpha_2=1$.
-In our inferential approach, we obtain $\hat\eta_G=1$ exactly when our estimate of the set $G$ contains the point $(1,1)$, in which case we would also infer $\hat\alpha_{G,i}=1$, $i=1,2$.
-The converse result is also true, meaning that we estimate $\hat\eta_G=1$ if and only if $\hat\alpha_{G,1}=\hat\alpha_{G,2}=1$.
-Neither of these possibilities are guaranteed when carrying out inference separately.

-We mentioned in Section~\ref{subsec:BEVfeatures} that the set of measures $\{\eta,\tau_1(\delta),\tau_2(\delta)\}$ can be used to describe the extremal dependence structure of the variables.
-In particular, if $X_1$ can be large while $X_2$ is small, there must be some value of $\delta^*<1$ such that $\tau_1(\delta^*)=1$, and a similar result holds for $\tau_2(\delta)$.
-Moreover, if both variables can take their largest values simultaneously, then $\eta=1$. \cite{Simpson2020} point out that

-This constraint is not guaranteed by the estimators of $\eta$, $\tau_1(\delta)$ and $\tau_2(\delta)$ discussed in Section~\ref{subsec:existingEstimators} (although one possible way to enforce this is discussed in \cite{Simpson2019}).
-However, result~\eqref{eqn:tauEtaConstraint} is naturally satisfied by our new estimation procedure, since the scaling/truncation steps ensure that $\hat G$ intersects each of the lines $x_1=1$ and $x_2=1$ at least once.

-Finally, the maximum likelihood estimation method for conditional extremes models, which we discussed in Section~\ref{subsec:parameterEstimation}, involves placing a distributional assumption on $Z$.
-This may not be ideal in some cases, as there is the potential that mis-specifying the distribution could affect the resulting estimates of $\alpha_i$ and $\beta_i$.
-Our new approach has the benefit that we do not need to place a distributional assumption on $Z$ for estimation of $\alpha_i$, although we do for subsequent estimation of $\beta_i$.
-It may be possible that estimation of the set $G$ could be improved to allow simultaneous estimation of $\alpha_i$ and $\beta_i$.